George FRODSHAM

 the anticipated speed, the entity will be captured (retained and

-arranged in such a way that the laminar flow channels that the
+is arranged in such a way that the laminar flow channels that

-blood separates into as it passes through the mesh-stack-filled
+the blood separates into as it passes through the

-portion of the filter is highly regularized, so that the
+mesh-stack-filled portion of the filter is highly regularized,

-recombination would take on a regular, well-defined structure.
+and recombination would take on a regular, well-defined

-Such an embodiment is achieved by having the mesh layers arranged
+structure.
+Such an embodiment is achieved by having the mesh

-in space in a repeated, sequential, and aligned fashion.
+layers arranged in space in a repeated, sequential, and aligned

-multi-layer stack of wire meshes is arranged in such a way that
+the multi-layer stack of wire meshes is arranged in such a way

-passes through the mesh-stack-filled portion of the filter are
+it passes through the mesh-stack-filled portion of the filter

 three-dimensional pattern of flow channel division and